maddo/emacs.d/README.md

 Inspired by [Sacha Chua](http://sachachua.com/blog/2012/06/literate-programming-emacs-configuration-file/), I have moved my Emacs configuration into an organized and descriptive [org-mode](http://orgmode.org) file.
 What you are reading now is, in fact, my Emacs configuration file.
+Actually it was @echosa's file and I have shamelessly borrowed/stolen it.

 Well, sort of.